I’ll talk about Cornish Boiler today.

-So, without taking too much time, let me start this knowledgeable journey with you.
+So without wasting much time, allow me to begin this educational adventure with you.

-Cornish Boiler is a fire tube, horizontal, internally fired, natural circulation boiler just like Lancashire boiler except having a single large fire tube instead of two fire tube in Lancashire boiler.
+Cornish Boiler is a fire tube, horizontal, internally fired, natural circulation boiler just like Lancashire boiler except having a single large fire tube instead of two fire tubes in Lancashire boiler.

-Firstly, This boiler was initiated by Richard Trevithick and installed at Dolcoath mine in 1812.
+Firstly, This boiler was initiated by Richard Trevithick and installed at the Dolcoath mine in 1812.

 Cornish boiler can produce steam at the rate of 6500kg/hr with a maximum steam pressure of 11bar.

 Construction of Cornish Boiler-